oktetlabs/styleguides/cguide.md

 -   **Compound literals.** These are the method of constructing structure/union and array objects on the fly.
-Technically they are equivalent to temporary variables of a given types, which means that the adress of it may be taken and e. g. passed to a function.
+Technically they are equivalent to temporary variables of a given types, which means that the address of it may be taken and e. g. passed to a function.
     This makes it very convenient to use with functions that take structure/union pointers as arguments.
 -   **Named initialisers.** These can be used in three way: